jacksalici/salinger-theme/readme.md

 hugo server -t ../..
 ```

-A demo usage can also be seen on [my website](https://jacksalici.com).
+A demo can also be seen on [the example site](https://salinger-hugo-theme.netlify.app).

 ### Install the theme